 Syros is the capital of Cyclades, the group of Greek islands centered around Delos, the sacred birthplace of Apollo.
 Named after the island’s old name, Syra Suites is a luxury property overlooking the Aegean Sea.
-It is located just 8 kilometers south from Ermoupoli (also known by its older name Hermoupolis), the capital town of Syros and the island’s main port.
+It is located just 8 kilometers south of Ermoupoli (also known by its older name Hermoupolis), the capital town of Syros and the island’s main port.
 I disembarked the ferry and headed to Vari Bay, the peaceful oasis of the Mediterranean landscape, where Syra Suites promised a home away from home.

 The knitted interior